The Department of Welcome Programs is here to welcome and serve new Lopes.

-With countless things to do and places to hangout on campus, there is something for everyone to get connected to while here at GCU and the Welcome Pros are here to help you find it!
+With countless things to do and places to hangout on campus, there is something for everyone while here at GCU, and the Welcome Pros are here to help!
 The Welcome Pros are student leaders committed to getting you connected.
 If you are a new student looking to get involved on campus, there are a number of ways we can help you get plugged in.

 Phoenix, AZ 85017

-During Welcome Week, you will move onto campus, have the option to attend the New Student Orientation Welcome Session (in-person or online), participate in an Orientation Group and meet other new and returning students.
+During Welcome Week (Aug.
+30 – Sept.
+4), you will move onto campus, have the option to attend Welcome Week events, participate in orientation group activities and meet new and returning students.
 You will also complete outstanding tasks before the start of classes and be officially commissioned into the Herd.
-Updated move-in and New Student Orientation schedules will be made available as soon as possible.

 The Welcome Pros are an experienced team of GCU student leaders who are passionate about your first-year experience.
 They serve as connection ambassadors to help get you plugged into campus life.
 Depending on your communication preference, they will connect with you over text, a phone call or a cup of coffee to learn about your hobbies, passions and growth opportunities.